insomnes/aqute/README.md

     assert len(result) == len(input_data)
 ```

-There are two avaliable `RateLimiter` implementations:
+There are three avaliable `RateLimiter` implementations:
 - `TokenBucketRateLimiter`: steady rate by default, burstable with `allow_burst` option;
 - `SlidingRateLimiter`: next call will be avaliable after enough time from the oldest one;
+- `PerWorkerRateLimiter`: enforces separate rate limits for each unique worker with separate `TokenBucketRateLimiter` instances;

 You can write your own `RateLimiter` implementation with specific algorithm if needed.